-As a Métis converted Jew and philosopher, I have a wide knowledge and respect of different faith beliefs or non-beliefs.
+As a Jew-by-choice and philosopher, I have a wide knowledge and respect of different faith beliefs or non-beliefs.
 The pursuit of social justice, meditation and mindful eating retreats feed my spirit.

 To keep my mind healthy and happy, I study philosophy, write articles, teach students and conduct research.
 My favourite: I always make time to take in as many independent and foreign films as I can.